aragon/aragon-monthly/docs/newsletter/index.md

 # Aragon Monthly Newsletter

+**Want to be among the first to hear when a new issue is out?**
+___
-### Follow the progress of Aragon and the advancement of DAOs by subscribing to the monthly email newsletter
+To follow the progress of Aragon and for keeping up with the advancement in the space of Decentralized Autonomous Organizations

+### **Subscribe to the monthly email newsletter**
 <!-- Begin MailChimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-10_7.css" rel="stylesheet" type="text/css">
 <style type="text/css">